sfc-gh-boconnor/scotland_hol/README.md

 ##### Notes on the Query

 As before, we filtered the health boards and joined this result to the vehicle incident data.
-The vehicle incident dataset also does not have scotish health boards - so simply using the spatial join resolves the problem.
+The vehicle incident dataset also does not have the Scotish Health Boards - so simply using the spatial join resolves the problem.

 The vehicle incident dataset also does not have descriptions of the casualty types - so we joined the vehicle incident data to the lookup table which gave me all the descriptions we needed.